 Therefore, the fair value of biological assets is generally derived from the expected discounted cash flows of the related agricultural produce.
 The fair value of the agricultural produce at the point of harvest is generally derived from market determined prices.
 A general description of the determination of fair values based on the Company’s business segments follow:

-Growing crops, for which biological growth is not significant, are measured at cost, which approximates fair value.
+Growing crops including rice, for which biological growth is not significant, are measured at cost, which approximates fair value.
 Expenditure on growing crops includes land preparation expenses and other direct expenses incurred during the sowing period including labor, seedlings, agrochemicals and fertilizers among others.

-The fair value of growing crops excluding sugarcane and coffee is measured based on a formula, which takes into consideration the estimated crop yields, estimated market prices and costs, and discount rates.
+The fair value of growing crops including rice is measured based on a formula, which takes into consideration the estimated crop yields, estimated market prices and costs, and discount rates.
 Yields are determined based on several factors including location of farmland, environmental conditions and other restrictions and growth at the time of measurement.
-Yields are multiplied by sown hectares to determine the estimated tons of crops to be obtained.
+Yields are multiplied by sown hectares to determine the estimated tons of crops including rice to be obtained.
 The tons are then multiplied by a net cash flow determined at the future crop prices less the direct costs to be incurred.
 This amount is discounted at a discount rate, which reflects current market assessments of the assets involved and the time value of money.

 Livestock are measured at fair value less estimated point-of-sale costs, with any changes therein recognized in the statement of income, on initial recognition as well as subsequently at each reporting period.
 The fair value of livestock is determined based on the actual selling prices less estimated point-of-sale costs in the markets where the Group operates.

 Sugarcane planting costs form part of Property plant and equipment.
 The agricultural produce growing on sugarcane is classified as biological assets and are measured at fair value less cost to sell.
 The fair value of agricultural produce growing on sugarcane depends on the variety, location and maturity of the plantation.